IonicaBizau/bat/source/README.md

 # BAT Source Code

-This directory contains the source code of Johnny's Webview.
+This directory contains the BAT source code.